 Open source security is not a spectator sport

 Despite what conventional wisdom might tell you, anyone can contribute to security, even if you aren’t an expert or don’t have a PhD.
-That is the conclusion of Justin Cappos of NYU and Santiago Torres-Arias of Purdue University, who’ve studied cybersecurity extensively and believe the more people who get involved, the better.
-So for those wanting to learn more about security, they have a number of suggestions including take classes, get hands-on experience, join a security project, or find a group which specializes in security.
-Their group recommendations include CNCF’s TAG Security Group and Linux Foundation’s OpenSSF.
+That is the conclusion of Justin Cappos of NYU and Santiago Torres-Arias of Purdue University, who’ve studied cybersecurity extensively and believe the more people involved, the better.
+So those wanting to learn more about security, have several suggestions, including taking classes, getting hands-on experience, joining a security project, or finding a group that specializes in security.
+Their recommendations include CNCF’s TAG Security Group and Linux Foundation’s OpenSSF.